top of page

 RESEARCH INTERESTS

-Flash-Thermal Shock Lamping: Synthesis of Advanced Catalysts and Nanomaterials
+Synthesis of Advanced Catalysts and Nanomaterials via Flash-Thermal Shock Lamping

 Momentary high-temperature annealing methods (up to 3,000 K within 20-milliseconds duration) hold unforeseen scientific and technological promise in areas such as catalyst synthesis (single atoms, high-entropy alloys, and ex-solution catalysts), doping with hetero-atoms, and phase engineering on oxides.
-We propose a straightforward method conducted in ambient air to manipulate the physicochemical and electronic characteristics of various materials including graphene, carbon nanotubes, carbon nanofibers, transition metal dichalcogenides (TMDs), Mxenes, and metal oxides.
+We propose a straightforward method conducted in ambient air to manipulate the physicochemical and electronic characteristics of various nanomaterials.

 Nanofiber yarn is a promising sensing platform based on a single-strand yarn consisting of ultra high-density electrospun nanofibers which exhibits high surface-to-volume ratio and well-developed porosity.
 Depends on functionalization strategies of yarn, various modes of sensors can be prepared: deposition of metal or metal oxide leads to chemiresistive-type sensor, loading colorimetric dyes lead to colorimetric sensor, and so on.
 We are also interested in the development of multi-modal sensing in the single yarn platform as futuristic wearable sensors.